 7. Mickey Guyton

-Born on 17th June 1983, Mickey is a country music American singer whose material encompasses different elements of country-pop and contemporary country.
+This female black country singer was born on 17th June 1983.
+Mickey is a black country singer whose material encompasses different elements of country-pop and contemporary country.
 The singer was raised in Texas.
-She then moved to Tennessee where she signed a contract with Capitol Records.
-Her first debut released in 2015, Unbreakable.
+She then moved to Tennessee, where she signed a contract with Capitol Records.
+Her first debut was released in 2015, Unbreakable.

 8. Cowboy Troy

 Troy Lee Coleman 3, another black country singer, was born on 18th December 1970.
 He is better known as Cowboy Troy.
 He is a songwriter, American country rap musician as well as one of the members of the MuzikMafia.